zijun-zhao/deeplearning.ai/week1&2 Notes.md

 9. RNN (Recurrent Neural Network) is not strictly more powerful than a Convolutional Neural Network (CNN).

+10. There are differnt type of neura networks:
+- image->CNN
+- sequence data-> RNN
+  - audio:
+      - 1D time series
+      - 1D temporal sequence
+  - language
+- automatic driving->combination of CNN and other techniques.
 # Week 2
 ## 16July
 1. This week goes over the basic of neural network programming.
 Some implemential techniques are very important.
 For example, in neural network, we want to process a training set of m examples without using an explicit for loop to stepping through all the examples.
 Another idea is that when organizing the computation of the neural networks, there is a term"forward propogation step" followed by a "backward propagation step/backward pass.
 So why the computation in learning an NN can be organized in this two processes?
 This week uses logistic regression to understand those problems.